 In the message, Ovsep Petrosovich presented his own version of the ClaCS therapy, where 75-0,2% polydocanol solution was used in addition to the 0,3% glucose solution and shared the experience of this procedure.

-Semenov Artyom Yurievich - founder and head of the center of phlebology "MIFTS" (Moscow), made a report "Sclerotherapy of unaesthetic veins in the arms."
+Semenov Artem Yurievich - founder and head of the phlebology center "MIFC" (Moscow), made a report "Sclerotherapy of unaesthetic veins in the arms."

 Reported by phlebologist, Ph.D.
 Semenov A.Yu.
 (Moscow)

 The superficial veins of the hands are an important aesthetic component.
 In the age of the heyday of cosmetology and plastic surgery, it is often by the appearance of a woman's hand that one can judge her age.
 Not so long ago, rather modest reports about correction of veins on hands began to appear.
 In Europe, Professor Alexander Flor, MD (Austria) was the first to seriously address this issue.
 In Moscow, the pioneer of the technique was Artem Yuryevich Semyonov.
 What are the causes of non-aesthetic veins on the hands?